yorkrj/FluxPrompt/README.md

 ## Usage

-When launched, FluxPrompt will scan your Start Menu for shortcuts.
+When run for the first time, FluxPrompt will scan your Start Menu for shortcuts.

-Type Control + Space to open FluxPrompt then start typing letters of the application name that you would like to launch.
+Type Control + Space to open FluxPrompt then start typing letters of the name of the application that you would like to run.
 For instance typing "np" will find Notepad, Notepad++ and other programs that have these letters in the name of the shortcut.
 The applications that you search for most frequently appear at the top of the results.

-Type Up and Down keys to select the application that you would like to launch.
-Type enter to launch it.
+Type Up and Down keys to select the application that you would like to run, then type enter to launch it.
+Alternatively, click on a result to run an application.

 Type Escape to minimize FluxPrompt to the notification tray.

-You may double click on the notification icon to show Flux Prompt again or type Control + Space.
+You can type Control + Space  to show Flux Prompt again.
+Double clicking on the notification icon does the same thing.

 ## Roadmap

-- Persist history of launches across runs.
+- Add ability to launch an application as administrator.
 - Improve error handling.
-- Currently administrator access on every run is helpful since scanning the Start Menu without elevated privileges misses many common shortcuts due to permissions errors.
-Scanning shortcuts in a separate elevated proccess will aleviate this requirement.
+- Running as administrator on the initial run is helpful since scanning the Start Menu without elevated privileges misses many common shortcuts due to permissions errors.
+Scanning shortcuts in a separate elevated proccess will improve the situation.
-- Installer.
-- Add ability to launch an application as administrator.
 - Create cusomizable settings.
   - Change hot keys
   - Configure directories to be scanned for shortcuts.
   - Configure directories to be scanned for executables.
 - Ability to re-scan shortcuts.
+- Installer.